Gotcha! (film): Reception

 Vincent Canby of The New York Times described the film as "a small but elaborately overproduced comedy-melodrama."
 He went on to deride the lack of flair in the film, calling it "as devoid of personality as it's possible for a narrative movie to be."
 In a similar vein, Leonard Maltin commented that Gotcha! was "very nearly a good movie, with some sharp dialogue to start but loses its appeal as it loses credibility."
 Giving the film two stars out of four, Roger Ebert of the Chicago Sun-Times described the European sequences as "a well-directed cat-and-mouse game" that lost its way in the final act after returning to the United States, with the film's main flaw being a focus on Edwards' character when Fiorentino was far more intriguing: "I'll bet the men who made this movie just assumed it had to be told from his point of view, and never considered hers.
 Too bad.
 I think they missed their best chance."

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 31% based on 13 reviews, with an average rating of 5/10.

 Some later reviews have revisited Gotcha! and noted its mix of adolescent adventure and espionage tension.

+Legacy

+In November 1987, LJN published a video game adaptation for the Nintendo Entertainment System titled Gotcha!
+The Sport!.
+It was developed by Atlus for the Zapper light gun and adapts the capture-the-flag paintball tournament from the film's opening sequence, completely omitting the spy-comedy plot.
+LJN marketed the game as a cross-promotional tie-in for its Entertech line of battery-operated water and paintball guns.
+This line included physical Gotcha! branded toys, such as the Enforcer double pistol set and the Commando rifle, which were sold with protective glasses and targets.